This colorful, Latin inspired dish is for the spice lovers because it is made with a homemade green chili that def delivers a little bit of heat.

 Heat oil in a large Dutch oven or ovenproof saucepan set over medium-high heat; cook turkey, and 1 tsp each salt and pepper for 10 to 12 minutes or until browned.
 Transfer to a bowl.

-Stir in broth, tomatillos, 1 cup water, pinto beans, green chilies and brown sugar; bring to boil.
+Stir in broth, tomatillos, water, pinto beans, green chilies and brown sugar; bring to boil.
 Reduce heat to medium-low; cook for 10 minutes.
 Stir in rice and reserved turkey.
 Cover and reduce heat to low; cook for 15 to 20 minutes or until rice is tender and most of the liquid is absorbed.

 Meanwhile preheat broiler.
 Sprinkle cheese over chili; broil for 2 to 3 minutes or until cheese is melted and bubbling.

 Sprinkle with green onions and cilantro.
 Serve with lime wedges.

 Serve with avocado, diced tomatoes and sour cream if desired.